-Your holiday table will be so festive with this Kale, persimmon & hazelnut salad.
-Celebrating the bounty of fall, we dress up Kale with seasonal favorites to create a refreshing salad everyone will love.
+Your holiday table will be so festive with this Kale, Persimmon and Hazelnut salad.
+Celebrating the bounty of fall, we dress up kale with seasonal favorites to create a refreshing salad everyone will love.
 The bright orange persimmon slivers and ruby-red pomegranate jewels herald holiday cheer!

 My sister Andie always laughs at me: when I say persimmon I mean pomegranate, and when I say pomegranate I mean persimmon.
 I perpetually (but at least consistently!) confuse these two wondrous wintery fruits.
 And lucky sister, she has both of these trees in her yard.
 From one kale-addict to another, who is always delighted to find new ways to dress up kale: Andie, this holiday salad is for you!
 And I can’t get the name wrong, because both fruits are in the salad!